Accessing the API

 to return the stored email

-ACLED key in the console.
-You can then enter your credentials within
+stored ACLED key in the console.
+You can then enter your credentials

 acled_api(